Dr. Scott Burgess

 See the Research page for more information

-Young does everything from DNA extractions, data collection, field work and boat tending, maintenance of aquariums and phytoplankton cultures, and general lab management.
+Lisa does everything from molecular work, data collection, field work and boat tending, maintenance of aquariums and phytoplankton cultures, and general lab management.

-Zack’s honors thesis is looking at the patterns and consequences of inbreeding in Bugula neritina.
-He is rearing bryozoans in the lab to create deferentially inbred crosses, then comparing larvae from parents in the different treatments to estimate self-fertilization, bi-parental inbreeding, and inbreeding and outbreeding depression.
+Zack’s honors thesis looked at the patterns and consequences of inbreeding in Bugula neritina.
+He reared bryozoans in the lab to create deferentially inbred crosses, then compared larvae from parents in the different treatments to estimate self-fertilization, bi-parental inbreeding, and inbreeding and outbreeding depression.